 Meanwhile, Hazard was not only the most fouled player, he was also the player with the most shots, most shots on target, most passes in the attacking third and most successful passes to Costa.

 It’s this directness and constant desire to attack that makes him so dangerous.
-With him on the pitch it’s impossible for a defence to switch off or take a breather.
-The greater licence he has within the 3-4-3 makes this directness even more impactful, as the opposition defence can never be sure which one of them Hazard is going to target next.
+With him on the pitch it’s impossible for a defense to switch off or take a breather.
+The greater licence he has within the 3-4-3 makes this directness even more impactful, as the opposition defense can never be sure which one of them Hazard is going to target next.

 Quite simply, if Hazard can continue to produce performances of this quality, Chelsea are going to once again find themselves challenging for the Premier League title.
-Arguably, they’re making themselves favourites.
+Arguably, they’re making themselves favorites.